 It is important to scrutinise documents including property leases, franchise agreements, employee contracts and supplier agreements.
 Also look at recent sales of similar businesses to see how the market is valuing different business types.

 Just like real estate values, the value of businesses change frequently over time owing to changes in technology, trends, demand and other factors.
-Because of this, it is important to seek the services of an experienced and market-savy business valuer to advise you in this area.
+Because of this, it is important to seek the services of an experienced and market-savvy business valuer to advise you in this area.

 What is involved in Due Diligence?